gonzagazzz/hackernews_clone/README.md

 # hackernews_clone

-Clone of the website Hacker News - Faber Ventures Challenge 2018
+Clone of the website Hacker News
+This website was created as a challenge project to Faber Ventures Internship 2018

 ## Getting Started